-The Town's major governmental capital asset activity in 2018 includes additions of \$8.6 million for the middle school project, \$873,000 for machinery and equipment, \$6.2 million for infrastructure, and \$1.4 million in other building projects.
+The Town's major governmental capital asset activity in 2019 includes additions of \$1.4 million for school projects and renovations, \$2.7 million for machinery and equipment and vehicles, \$7.0 million for infrastructure, and \$1.5 million in other building projects.

-The Town's 2018 business-type capital asset activity includes \$3.7 million in additions related to water main and meter replacement projects and \$156,000 of various machinery, equipment and vehicle additions.
+The Town's 2019 business-type capital asset activity includes \$2.6 million in additions related to water main and meter replacement projects, \$777,000 of various machinery, equipment and vehicle additions, and \$249,000 in buildings and improvements.